deomsh/FATINFO.G4B/README.md

 Example:  FATINFO.G4B --start=1929 (cd)</code></pre>

 ### HISTORY
 Version 0.7
+New: recognition of MS-DOS 7 bootcode with WINBOOT.SYS and of bootcode DELL OEM bootfloppy (OSR2)
+Bugfix: Provider MSWIN4.0/ MSWIN4.1 not recognized, fat bootcode always MS-DOS 7.1 (harmless)
+Bugfix: some echos with Switch /TQ (harmless)
+Bugfix: all echos with Switch /A32 and /L32 on fat12/ fat16 (harmless)
+Bugfix: all echos on fat12 with more than 12 sectors per FAT (harmless, but not according Microsoft specs)
+Bugfix: variables not exported with Switch (bug introduced in v0.6)

+Version 0.7
 New: with --hex always pager on during operation (set to original status afterwards)
 New: display of First Root Cluster on FAT32